AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 This can potentially be explained after a quick analysis of Figure 5.
 While Figure 5 assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the Figure illustrates.

 In Figure 5, in the range of 20 to 30 degrees C (the approximate range of experimental temperatures for Trials 1-6), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
-As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 $H_2O$, an approximately 18% decrease in solubility.
+As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 g $H_2O$, an approximately 18% decrease in solubility.
 Such a difference in solubility may not have visually assessable consequences for bubble formation.

 To observe an appreciable difference in bubble formation in the fluidized bed, a greater temperature difference between experimental trials may be required.
-For instance, over the range 10 to 40 degrees C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 $H_2O$, a percent change of 40%.
+For instance, over the range 10 to 40 degrees C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 g $H_2O$, a percent change of 40%.
 This percent change is twice that which characterized Trials 1-6, and such a difference may provide more distinguishable results.

 The subteam also observed that, with the exception of Trial 6, percent standard deviation in temperature decreased as the influent water's temperature reached extremes relative to the trials' conditions.
 This suggested that the temperature of each trial's influent water had begun to plateau, but had not yet reached the extreme values of the influent water's potential temperatures.